Saturday, October 22, 2022

 Dementia is currently the seventh leading cause of death among all diseases and one of the major causes of disability and dependency among older people globally.

-55 million victims globally looks like a massive amount of people, and it is, but the prevalence on a population of 8 000 000 000 people, expressed in percentage, is 0,69%
+55 million victims globally looks like a massive amount of people, and it is.
+But the prevalence of a population of ~8 000 000 000 people, expressed in percentage, is 0,69%.

-Applying the global number on a country like Finland, the expected amount of Alzheimer's cases would be 38 000. that is, people who are still living with the disease.
+Applying the global number on a country like Finland, with a population of 5,550, 000, the expected amount of Alzheimer's cases would be ~38 000.
+That is, people who are still living with the disease.

 Link to source.